 We need you!
-From dogs and cats, to laundry and landscaping – we offer a variety of opportunities at Butte Humane Society which help keep everything running smoothly.
+From walking and caring for dogs and cats to laundry and landscaping – we offer a variety of opportunities at Butte Humane Society that help keep everything running smoothly.
 Our shelter runs 365 days of the year and we always need help keeping it up!

 When you donate your time to Butte Humane Society you are helping to provide the extra love and support our animals need to prepare for their forever homes.
 At the end of the day, you’ll know that your time had an impact on BHS animals, and we’re sure they’ll have an impact on you!

 Interested in an internship with us?
 We have several openings in our Clinic, Adoptions and Development Departments.
 Learn more about our internship program.

 If you are interested in becoming a volunteer at Butte Humane Society, please apply here!

 - Walk dogs

 - Office work